cb504/fp_presentation/PITCHME.md

 ---

-# FP at its core is all about Pure Functions
+# FP is all about Pure Functions

 A Pure Function is a function that:

 1. Is not affected by its environment.
 It is stateless

 2. Does not have side affects

-Why is this good?
+* Why is this good?

 ---